 You should be up and about in a day or two, but plan on taking it easy for the first week after surgery.
 Be especially gentle with your face and hair, since your skin will be both tender and numb, and may not respond normally at first.

 Your surgeon will give more specific guidelines for gradually resuming your normal activities.
 They're likely to include these suggestions: Avoid strenuous activity, including sex and heavy housework, for at least two weeks (walking and mild stretching are fine); avoid alcohol, steam baths, and saunas for several months.
 Above all, get plenty of rest and allow your body to spend its energy on healing.

-By the third week, you'll look and feel much better.
 Most patients are back at work about ten days to two weeks after surgery.
 If you need it, special camouflage makeup can mask most bruising that remains.

 Your new look after your Mini Facelift

 Having a Mini Facelift doesn't stop the clock.
 Your face will continue to age with time, and you may want to repeat the procedure one or more times - perhaps ten years down the line.
 So, while you will continue to age, if you had an identical twin who did not have a lift, you would always look better than your twin.

 Dr. Darrick E. Antell and his staff will be happy to discuss a Mini Facelift with you.
 Please call for a private consultation or schedule an appointment online at our office.

 - Always Excellent…lovely, professional staff as well!